dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-Iteration 3 - Worked on the 2nd image.
-Since the second image is based on my wooden block toy project, I thought it would be great to implement the tile/pixel art code effect.
-Looks great but seems a bit blurry-ish? can't confirm..
+Iteration 4 - Working on the 1st image - I decided to make a orange background rather than something similar to the other images.
+Reason - want the audience to know that this image shows my pototype making.
+Even though the image is of a prototpye, audience will see how creative I was being able to make this.
+Orange is just temporary.
+Kinda reminds me of a online green screen meme..:D